-Faculty members may suggest a style guide to use; style guidelines are also available on the Philadelphia University's Academic Success Center Website. (www.philau.edu/successcenter)
+Faculty members may suggest a style guide to use; style guidelines are also available on the Thomas Jefferson University's Academic Success Center Website, www.eastfalls.jefferson.edu/successcenter/index.html.

 • Facilitating Academic Dishonesty

 Students who knowingly or negligently allow their work to be used by other students or who otherwise aid others in academic dishonesty are in violation of the academic integrity.